bacadra/pulsar-bib-finder/README.md

 # bib-finder

-The package help to find and insert bib-entry key to document.
+The package help to find and insert bib-entry key to document from user files.
 Multiple .bib files can be used.
 The fuzzy-finder is used to look up entry.

-The command insert only ID of entry, without any additional text like `\cite{...}` or similar.
+If you find entry you want, then you can press:
+* `enter` to insert `<key>`
+* `alt+enter` to insert `\cite{<key>}`.

-Package can be used in any language scope, so it work fine in LaTeX document, python document (e.g. for PyLaTeX package) and more.
+Package can be used in any scope, so it work fine in any file e.g. LaTeX, Python (like PyLaTeX).

 ![demo-1](demo-1.gif)

-# Knowed issues
+# Issues

 * bib-parser (@hygull/bibtex) do not work correctly if there is only one entry in file.
 * bib-parser (@hygull/bibtex) can not read entry if parameter is multiline.